-Mortgage Protection Insurance, sometimes referred to as MPI, is designed for one purpose, to pay off the debt on a mortgage if the borrower loses their life either due to either an accident or natural causes.
+Mortgage Protection Insurance, sometimes called MPI, is designed for one purpose, to pay off the debt on a mortgage.
+This is if the borrower loses their life either due to either an accident or natural causes.

 Now, term life insurance can be used for any purpose, including but not limited to a mortgage payoff.
-Under most circumstances, a term life insurance policy is a better choice and offers a lot more options to those who own the coverage.
+Under most circumstances, a term life insurance policy is a better choice and offers a lot more options.
 In this article, we’ll talk a bit more about the key differences you should know before you buy this all important financial protection.

 A mortgage protection insurance policy is really just a decreasing term policy designed to only cover your mortgage in the event you pass away during the mortgage payoff period.

 It is very important to note – Mortgage Protection Insurance is not related to private mortgage insurance (PMI).
 PMI is required by any lender or bank if your down payment did not satisfy their minimum requirements.
-PMI is typically required if you do not put down at least 20% upfront when taking out the mortgage.
-PMI is designed to help lenders recover some of their financial losses if a borrower is unable to make their payments and defaults on the loan.
+Private mortgage insurance is typically required if you do not put down at least 20% upfront on mortgage.
+Private mortgage insurance is designed to help lenders recover some of their financial losses if a borrower is unable to make their payments and defaults on the loan.
 PMI does not pay off the mortgage.
 In other words, private mortgage insurance (PMI) helps the lender out, not you or your family.

 PMI should not be confused with MPI, mortgage protection insurance which can guarantee your obligated payoff to the lender in the case of death.